sobolevn/sobolevn.github.io/_pages/about.md

 You can check my [`.dotfiles`](https://github.com/sobolevn/dotfiles) to get the exact the same setup as I have.

 ## Conferences I organize

 I am also helping to organize several meetups and conferences:

 - [ElixirLangMoscow](http://elixir-lang.moscow/) which I founded back in 2016
 - [MoscowPythonConf](http://conf.python.ru) where I am a Program Committee member

 ## Education career

 I also like to spread the limited knowledge I have.
-I give lectures in several universities in Russia:
+I gave lectures in several Universities in Russia:

 - [MosPolytech](https://mospolytech.ru/) in 2017
 - [RANEPA](https://www.ranepa.ru/) in 2018
 - [IFMO](http://www.ifmo.ru/) in 2019

 And I have also created several independent courses for `#tceh`, `iidf`, `devman`, and `Numa Moscow`.

 ## Identity